Code-Institute-Submissions/get-your-greens/README.md

 - The SVG's were downloaded from [Undraw](https://www.undraw.com/).

-- The social media icons were downloadet from [Flaticon](https://www.flaticon.com/)
+- The social media icons were downloaded from [Flaticon](https://www.flaticon.com/)

 ## Deployment